zeta1999/otplib/README.md

 HMAC-SHA512 - 64 bytes
 ```

-As such, the length of the secret is padded and sliced according to the expected length for respective algrorithms.
+As such, the length of the secret is padded and sliced according to the expected length for respective algorithms.

 ### Google Authenticator